SamaherData/DonorChooseOrg/README.md

 **Building the Predictive Models:**

-_Splitting  the  data   into training  and  test  sets
+1.Splitting  the  data   into training  and  test  sets

-_5-fold  Cross  Validation
+2.5-fold  Cross  Validation

-_Hyper-parameter optimization using Random Search
+3.Hyper-parameter optimization using Random Search

-_Applying the SMOTE function in train set only.
+4.Applying the SMOTE function in train set only.

 **Classifiers Performance using Train-Test split:**